IIT Kharagpur: Postgraduate and doctoral education

 IIT Kharagpur has a management school (Vinod Gupta School of Management), an entrepreneurship school (Rajendra Mishra School of Engineering Entrepreneurship) and a law school (Rajiv Gandhi School of Intellectual Property Law) on its premises.
 The Rajiv Gandhi School of Intellectual Property Law has been opened in collaboration with George Washington University.
 Rajiv Gandhi School of Intellectual Property Law is the only law school in IIT System of the country The National Institutional Ranking Framework (NIRF) ranked the institute 5th in its law ranking of 2024.
 The School of Medical Science and Technology at IIT Kharagpur is the first and also the "only" of its kind in the country where M.B.B.S. graduates are trained in art and science of medical research with aim to provide a platform for interdisciplinary teaching and research in the field of medical science and technology.
 IIT Kharagpur will invest around ₹2.3 billion for its 400-bed super speciality hospital in the campus which will impart undergraduate medical course to students.
 The institute is expected to start the course in 2017 which will be recognised by Medical Council of India (MCI).

 IIT Kharagpur also offers a unique, tri-institute programme, Post Graduate Diploma in Business Analytics (PGDBA), in association with IIM Calcutta and ISI Kolkata, which is ranked 14th globally as per QS World University Ranking 2019.

 International partnerships

 In 2021, IIT Kharagpur and The University of Manchester entered into strategic partnership and launched a dual award PhD programme.

 On 24 May 2025, the Institute signed a MoU with Technische Universität Darmstadt (TU Darmstadt), Germany, to foster academic and research cooperation.
-The agreement, formalized at IIT Kharagpur’s campus with a TU Darmstadt delegation, aims to drive innovation in fields like robotics, AI, mechanical engineering, biotechnology, and sustainable technologies.
-It facilitates joint academic programs, student and faculty exchanges, and collaborative research projects, aligning with IIT KGP’s global engagement strategy.
-The MoU’s potential to enhance interdisciplinary research and global education.
-The partnership leverages TU Darmstadt’s expertise in engineering and IIT KGP’s strengths in advanced manufacturing and microelectronics, fostering solutions for global challenges.
 The agreement includes the Study Abroad Program, enabling cross-institutional credit recognition and international exposure for students.
-This collaboration strengthens IIT KGP’s global research portfolio.
+This collaboration strengthens IIT KGP's global research portfolio.

-In June 2025, a significant step toward fostering global academic and research collaboration, the Institute has signed a MoU with Swansea University, Wales, to deepen partnerships in advanced manufacturing and materials engineering.
-This landmark agreement aims to drive innovation, promote academic exchange, and leverage complementary strengths in AI-driven manufacturing and smart automation, aligning with global trends in Industry 4.0.
+In June 2025 the Institute signed a MoU with Swansea University, Wales, to deepen partnerships in advanced manufacturing and materials engineering.

+In February 2026 the Institute has signed a landmark MoU with Saint Petersburg Mining University, Russia.
+The partnership focuses on the critical intersection of traditional energy resources and the modern push for a green transition.
+As global markets shift toward sustainable practices, both institutions aim to lead research in Critical Minerals, Traditional Resources, AI Integration.